Inter-Collegiate Sailing Association: Participation

 ICSA seeks to promote the sport of sailing throughout North America and encourage participation in the sport among young people.
 Although both varsity and club teams compete fiercely to qualify for district championships and nationals, the overall goal is to promote sailing and have fun on the water.
 Thus, most college sailing programs do not require previous sailing experience and encourage widespread participation among students.
 However, most schools also value students who have high school sailing experience.

 Instruction

 As education and training have been two cornerstones of the ICSA since its inception most college sailing programs offer general instruction to the student body, and in some cases the general public.
 Often college sailing programs serve to introduce many people to the sport of sailing.

 Many college sailors have gone on to race in the America's Cup as well as in the Olympics.

 Corporate partners

 Vanguard Sailboats was an official partner of ICSA for many years and the boatbuilder annually sponsored the ICSA National Championships.
-More recently, LaserPerformance has been the official sponsor.
+Through 2021, LaserPerformance was the official sponsor.
+As of May 2024, Zim Sailing and West Coast Sailing are the Official Suppliers of College Sailing.